 The Bowie comparison is not thrown around lightly as his ethos of mixing classical compositions with rock and roll is one of the main tenants of Evening Bell’s own process.
-Owing in large part to Sherman’s lifelong musical education and the fact that Bowie was the first artist that Kingsbery and Sherman, (now partnered in life as well as in music), bonded over.
+Owing in large part to Sherman’s lifelong musical education and the fact that Bowie was the first artist that Kingsbery and Sherman, bonded over.
 Both of them coming out of the strong roots scene in Ballard Washington and now writing songs nourished by those roots and watered by the acidic and persistent Pacific Northwest rain.
 What you get are tunes to drive in a storm to, words that speak to star crossed heartbreakers and rock electric enough to power your high beams and guide you into the trees.

 Employing the percussion of Jason Merculief (J. Tillman, Sera Cahoone, Alela Dianne), deep melodies on bass of Aaron Harmonson, and the haunting, marijuana soaked pedal steel/guitar of Olie Eshelman (Corespondents), Evening Bell transcends the constraints of nostalgia to create something truly different.